TorroesPrime/STV-The-Long-Journey/README.md

 other thoughts:
 how is combat handled? how would things like phasers vs kazon disruptors effect combat?
 Levels of disabilities:
-I want every level of disability from "It's a minor rash" which occasionally causes the crew member to take .1% longer to complete a task, up to "Full life support" making all taskes excruciatingly hard to accomplish (This Pike in a wheel chair) and still have death as a possible result.
+I want every level of disability from "It's a minor rash" which occasionally causes the crew member to take .1% longer to complete a task, up to "Full life support" making all taskes excruciatingly hard to accomplish (This would be like Pike in a wheel chair) and still have death as a possible result.
 Joel: have 5 or six levels of diability ranging from "Fully healed" This ranking would apply to each part of the body. body parts:
 0 - Head